cdc08x/paper-copyright-watermark/README.md

 - Biber (http://biblatex-biber.sourceforge.net/), and
 - PDFtk (https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).

-It has been tested on an Ubuntu Linux 16.04 machine and on a Mac OS X Lion.
+It has been tested on Ubuntu Linux 16.04+ machines and on a Mac OS X Lion computer.

 ### Usage
 To run it, launch